nacht29/isams-pipeline/README.md

 ## Execution

-### Credentials configuration
+### Credentials Configuration

 1. Include service account credentials: modify this part in `iSAMS.py`:
 	- `KEY_PATH`: path to the directory that contains your service account key.
 	- `KEY_NAME`: name of the service account key.
-	- This set up allows you to store and use multiple keys.
+        - This setup allows you to store and use multiple keys.
 	```python
 	# Service Account Credentials
 	KEY_PATH = "Path to folder containing Service Account Keys"